 The Inquiry Phase is for you and your church to explore your call together with the presbytery’s Committee on Preparation for Ministry (CPM) to determine your suitability for ordination through spiritual development, guidance, goals, and consultations.

-After the presbytery approves, you to enter the Candidacy Stage and continue to work with CPM to become certified and ready to receive a call.
+After the presbytery approves, you enter the Candidacy Phase and continue to work with CPM to become certified and ready to receive a call.

 STEP 1 – Talk it out